 - A shareholder who wants to get his shares dematerialise, needs to open a demat account with Depository Participant (DP), and then surrender his physical shares.

 - If a shareholder wishes to get his shares transferred to the demat account of another shareholder, he can do this through Delivery Instruction Slip (DIS) in which he can furnish appropriate instructions to the concerned depository.
 This Delivery Instruction Slip (DIS) is issued by the DP.
 DIS is like an investor’s cheque book and hence required to be carried with care.

 - If the investor makes a different choice and wishes to transfer his securities through the stock exchange, then he/she needs to instruct the DP to get the shares transferred from his/her demat account to the brokers’ pool account.

 - If the Investor wishes for an off-market transaction, i.e. he wishes to transfer his shares to any other buyer`s demand account, he needs to instruct the DP to make this transfer happen by transferring the shares to the buyer’s demat account.

 - Just like this, the securities could be made to be transferred to the buyer’s demat account as per the instruction of the transferor(seller) to the concerned DP.
 The Demat account number is supposed to be mentioned in the DIS

-- The important point to note is that RTA needs to confirm from the company before making any approval to the transfer.
+- The important point to note is that Registrar and Share Transfer Agent needs to confirm from the company before making any approval to the transfer.
 The Company approval is important and mandatory so that RTA could register a transfer in the demat mode after the approval.

-Note, that Registrar and transfer agent plays a important role in the complete procedure of share transfer as well as documentation on behalf of the investor and mutual fund houses.
+Note, that Registrar & Share Transfer Agent plays a important role in the complete procedure of share transfer as well as documentation on behalf of the investor and mutual fund houses.
 They carry all the background documentation in check for actively supporting the fund house and investors data requirements from time to time.